-At the other extreme, for a stronger skater, not having enough support can affect progress as well.
-Finding the appropriate boot and blade combination is one of the most important aspects of getting a new pair of skates, and is worth spending time with an experienced skate fitter.
+For a stronger skater, not having enough support can affect progress as well.
+Finding the appropriate boot and blade combination is one of the most important aspects of getting a new pair of skates.
+It is worth spending time with an experienced skate fitter.

-When you visit the Figure Skate shop allow enough time.
-The process of properly fitting a skate takes about an hour to three hours depending on the level of skating and boot you need and this should not be rushed.
-Having a boot that is properly fitted will reduce the skater’s chances of injury and increase the possibility of good performance.
+When you visit a Figure Skate shop, allow enough time.
+The process of properly fitting a skate takes about an hour to three hours depending on the level of skating and boot you need.
+Having a proper fitting boot will reduce the skater’s chance of injury and increase the possibility of good performance.

-Bike Universe (122 - 20th Street West, Saskatoon Website: www.bikeuniverse.net; email: email@example.com Phone: 306-244-0200) provides complete skate fitting and skate sharpening services, from a discussion of the skater’s needs through to proper fitting and heat moulding, to information on skate care, to after-sale service.
-They deal with a wide variety of boot and blade manufacturers, to offer the best possible range of pricing and fit.
+Bike Universe provides complete skate fitting and skate sharpening services.
+They will discuss a skater’s needs and provide thorough and proper fittings. as well as heat molding, and information on skate care.
+They deal with a wide variety of boot and blade manufacturers to offer the best possible range of pricing and fit.

-Some skaters opt for used skates but you need to be cautious that the blade is not so worn that cannot be sharpened anymore.
+Some skaters opt for used skates, but you need to be cautious that the blade is not so worn that it cannot be sharpened anymore.

 Used boots will need punching out in the ankle area for a comfortable fit.
 Properly done, punching is a precise adjustment that takes some time.
 Over-punching (making too much room in the boot) can cancel out all the advantages you got from having a carefully fitted boot.

-Russ Prosko at 306-384-0341 has extensive experience in used and new figure skates and molding them and sharpening new and used figure skates.
+Russ Prosko at 306-384-0341 has extensive experience in used and new figure skates.
+He also sharpens skates from his home.

 Some boots may need punching out in the ankle area for a comfortable fit.
 If you are having your boots punched, allow at least twenty minutes in the shop.
 Properly done, punching is a precise adjustment that takes some time.
 Over-punching (making too much room in the boot) can cancel out all the advantages you got from having a carefully fitted boot.

-As a skater’s feet grow or change shape, adjustment to the boot may be necessary.
+As skaters' feet grow or change shape; adjustment to the boot may be necessary.
 Never suffer through a problem!
 Skate technology has come a long way, and an experienced fitter can make your boots perfect.